Thoughts and practical advice on a gymnast’s core compentency.

-The amendment process, as outlined in Article V of the Constitution, is certainly not the only method of changing the meaning of the document.
-A much more popular route has been to convince at least five Justices of the Court that a position is already contained in the Constitution’s various provisions—that some interpretation has been in the Constitution all along, although it has resulted in wide and enduring controversy and fueled the politicization of the Supreme Court.
+To be fair, the amendment process, as outlined in Article V of the Constitution, is not the only method of changing the meaning of the document.
+A much more popular route has been to convince at least five Justices of the Court that a position being argued for is already contained in the Constitution’s various provisions—that some interpretation has been in the Constitution all along.
+However, this method has resulted in wide and enduring controversy and fueled the politicization of the Supreme Court.

-This method, however—reinterpreting the Constitution—has certainly been more effective than amending the Constitution.
-That is because amending the Constitution is very, very hard, getting harder, and approaching a practical impossibility.
+This method, however—discovery, or novel interpretation—has certainly been more effective than amending it.
+That is because amending the US Constitution is very, very hard, getting harder, and approaching a practical impossibility.
 When the document was being drafted in 1787, the framers were concerned with creating a workable consensus despite the divisive issues that risked a dissolution of their convention, issues such as slavery, legislative apportionment, and the composition and form of the Senate.
-A high-bar amendment process was included in the Constitution to preserve the hard bargains reached that summer as well as to elevate the document from immediate political passions.
+An amendment procedure with a high bar was included in the Constitution to preserve the hard bargains reached that summer, as well as to elevate the document from transient political passions.

 Yet constitutions—and their amending—were new concepts at the time.
-While constitutional amendment certainly ought to be harder than mere legislating, just how hard should the amendment process be?
-They settled on two methods contained in Article V. These routes create high—unduly high—barriers to amendment, especially in a country as large and diverse as the United States has become.
+While constitutional amendment seems like it ought to be harder than mere legislating, just how much harder was an open question.
+The framers settled on two methods contained in Article V. These routes create high—unduly high—barriers to amendment, especially in a country as large and diverse as the United States has become.
 The methods result in substantially fewer amendments than other liberal democracies, including American states.
-Furthermore, the lack of an adequate amendment process puts tremendous pressure to change the Constitution through other means, namely lobbying the Supreme Court to “interpret” it in novel ways, politicizing the Court and sowing division and mistrust.
+Furthermore, the lack of an adequate amendment process puts tremendous pressure to change the Constitution through other means, namely lobbying the Supreme Court to “interpret” it in novel ways, politicizing the Court, and sowing division and public mistrust.